bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/numberformat.md

 The minimum number of integer digits to use.
 Possible values are from 1 to 21; the default is 1.

 `minimumFractionDigits`
 The minimum number of fraction digits to use.
-Possible values are from 0 to 20; the default for plain number and percent formatting is 0; the default for currency formatting is the number of minor unit digits provided by the [ISO 4217 currency code list](https://www.currency-iso.org/en/home/tables/table-a1.html) (2 if the list doesn't provide that information).
+Possible values are from 0 to 20; the default for plain number and percent formatting is 0; the default for currency formatting is the number of minor unit digits provided by the [ISO 4217 currency code list](https://www.currency-iso.org/en/home/tables/table-a1.html) (2 if the list doesn’t provide that information).

 `maximumFractionDigits`
 The maximum number of fraction digits to use.
-Possible values are from 0 to 20; the default for plain number formatting is the larger of `minimumFractionDigits` and 3; the default for currency formatting is the larger of `minimumFractionDigits` and the number of minor unit digits provided by the [ISO 4217 currency code list](https://www.currency-iso.org/en/home/tables/table-a1.html) (2 if the list doesn't provide that information); the default for percent formatting is the larger of `minimumFractionDigits` and 0.
+Possible values are from 0 to 20; the default for plain number formatting is the larger of `minimumFractionDigits` and 3; the default for currency formatting is the larger of `minimumFractionDigits` and the number of minor unit digits provided by the [ISO 4217 currency code list](https://www.currency-iso.org/en/home/tables/table-a1.html) (2 if the list doesn’t provide that information); the default for percent formatting is the larger of `minimumFractionDigits` and 0.

 `minimumSignificantDigits`
 The minimum number of significant digits to use.
 Possible values are from 1 to 21; the default is 1.